Ladvien/ladvien.github.io/_posts/2017-07-08-get-myfitness-pal-data-python.md

     # Create a file name based on this year's data
     thisFileName = "nutritionData_%s.csv" % yearIndex
-    # thisFilePath = "/%s" % thisFileName
-    # Check if file exists
-    # if not os.path.exists(thisFilePath):

     # Open CSV as read and write.
     # If file exists, open for read / write
     #   else, create file, write only.
     try: